PUPIL PREMIUM STATEMENT

 Funding has been and will be used for access to enhancement activities and extra-curricular opportunities to help raise self-esteem.

-Impact: following Summer term and a review of data, the impact of the pupil premium provision is made.
+Impact: following the Summer term and a review of data, the impact of the pupil premium provision is made.
 Because of the small numbers of children who are eligible for pupil premium, impact is reported to the Governing Body and not published on the website.